 5.1 The bylaws of this association may be amended by a two-thirds majority vote of members in attendance at the annual meeting with notice of such amendments to be provided in accordance with article 13 of the Constitution.

 6. Organizational Structure

 6.1 Constitution: The initial formal Constitution forming IVETA was agreed to in Los Angeles in November 1984.
-The latest amended version of the Constitution was agreed to in November, 2006, in Atlanta, Georgia, and is posted on the IVETA Internet site.
+The latest amended version of the Constitution was agreed to on 22 August 2016 and is posted on the IVETA website.